 Article curated by Ginny Smith

 Most of the time, animals try to avoid pain – from the simplest organism to the most complex brain on the planet.
-Yet it is vital for our survival, by providing us with information that we are doing something that is damaging to our body.
+And so it's vital for our survival, teaching us that we're doing something that damages our body.

-Pain is triggered when we damage our bodies – whether this is physical damage such as a cut or bump, chemical irritants such as acid or damage due to extreme heat or cold.
+Pain is triggered when we damage our bodies – whether this is physical damage such as a cut or bump, chemical irritants such as acid, or extreme heat or cold.
 This damage triggers our nerves to send signals via the spinal cord to the brain, which creates the feeling of pain.
 But this process is a complex one, and there are many things about pain we still don't know.
 Perhaps the hardest of these to answer is what the experience of pain actually is.
 This question, being more philosophical than scientific, is one we may never be able to answer.

 The experience of pain

 If you give two people the same injury, they may not experience it the same way, and we don't know why.
 Pain thresholds vary between people and between cultures.
 Gender, fitness and even hair colour can influence your tolerance, with redheads feeling pain more acutely thanks to a genetic variation linked to pain receptors.
 Depression and anxiety can also make a person more sensitive to pain.
-Amazingly, there are things you can do in the short term to increase your pain tolerance, from swearing loudly to having something sweet in your mouth or even holding the hand of someone you love.
+And surroundings even make a difference: for example, playing a video game can distract you from pain, and swearing profusely can operate as a relieving emotional outlet, having something sweet in your mouth or even holding the hand of someone you love.
 How exactly these effects are mediated, however, isn't known.
 There is also surprising evidence that one side of your body may experience pain differently to the other side.
-It seems your dominant hand interprets pain more quickly than your non-dominant, meaning it can endure pain for longer.
+It seems your dominant hand even interprets pain more quickly than your non-dominant hand.

 Sex is one of the characteristics that seems to affect pain tolerance.
-Experiments have shown that men will put themselves through pain for longer than women (for example by keeping their hands in cold water), but is that just because they want to appear macho?
-Some scientists believe pain pathways in men’s & women’s brains might actually be wired up differently, meaning they really do have different experiences of pain.
+Experiments have shown that men will put themselves through pain for longer than women (for example by keeping their hands in cold water), but is this biological or sociological? i.e. do they want to appear macho?
+Some scientists believe differences in pain pathways in men’s and women’s brains might lead to different experiences of pain.
 There also is evidence in mice that certain genes are linked to pain in one sex but not in the other.
 If this applies to humans as well, it could be an issue for drug development – there may even be painkillers that will work in one sex and not in the other.